armaber/articles/PCITree/brief.md

 * `ACPI\PNP0A08` root complexes are enumerated on UEFI systems.
 Legacy `ACPI\PNP0A03` are not represented.

-For each device, be it *ACPI* root complex, PCIe switch or endpoint, a number of properties are displayed.
+For each device, be it root complex, PCIe switch or endpoint, a number of properties are displayed.
 The console options `-AsVT` or `-AsText` do not show the *driver stack*.

 The script requires powershell 5.0 *Desktop* edition. `GetDeviceProperties` method is not